-School and district accountability performance will continue to be reported in an online report card.
-The report for each school or district contains graphics displaying the overall identification blue, green, orange, yellow and red (with blue being the highest and red the lowest) federal designations (i.e., CSI, TSI and ATSI), the combined color-coded performance on indicators (from blue to red), and individually for each indicator for Status (from very low to very high) and Change (from declined significantly to increased significantly) and differences in student group performance within the school, district or state.
+School and district accountability performance was last reported in fall 2019 and will continue to be reported in an online report card.
+The report for each school or district contains graphics displaying the overall identification blue, green, orange, yellow and red (with blue being the highest and red the lowest) federal designations (i.e., CSI, TSI and ATSI), the combined color-coded performance on indicators (from blue to red), and individually for each indicator for Status -(from very low to very high) and Change (from declined significantly to increased significantly) and differences in student group performance within the school, district or state.